FenixAlliance/ABS.Docs/English/Web-Development/Theming.md

 - Themes can keep your Business Logic separated from your UI.
 - Themes are easily portable to other Alliance Business Suite instances.
 - Themes can be enabled on many portals running on the same instance.
-- Theme files can be overridden by child theme files and Dynamic Web Content.
+- Theme files can be overridden by [child theme files](#Child-Themes) and Dynamic Web Content (pulled from the database).

 ## Anatomy of a Theme